Branco (footballer): International career

 Branco appeared 72 times for Brazil, between April 1985 and February 1995, and scored nine goals.
+He took part in three World Cups for the Seleção (1986, 1990 and 1994).

+In the 1990 FIFA World Cup, the Brazilians were considered favourites.
+During an injury break in the round of 16 match against Argentina, Branco drank from a water bottle provided by Argentine physio Miguel di Lorenzo.
+The drink was allegedly spiked with tranquillisers; two days later Branco said he felt drowsy following the drink, and Brazil were eliminated 0–1.
+Dubbed the "holy water" scandal by the Argentinian media, Diego Maradona later insinuated the allegation to be true in a 2004 interview.

 After sitting out the first four games at the 1994 World Cup, he replaced Leonardo on the left after Leonardo was banned for a deliberate elbow on Tab Ramos in the second-round game against the USA.
 Branco scored with a memorable late free kick from 35 metres to eliminate the Netherlands in the quarter-finals, and took one of Brazil's penalties in the shootout when they beat Italy in the final.
 He played in a total of twelve matches in three World Cup tournaments.

 Manager

 As of 2006, Branco was the general manager overseeing Brazil national youth teams.

 From 2007 to December 2009, he worked as general manager of Fluminense youth teams.